alders/mythtv-stream-hls-dash/README.md

   stored.
 - \$voddir – This is the directory where playlist `vod` videos are stored.
-- \$webroot – This is the root of your web server.
-- \$sublangpref – This array contains your preferred subtitle languages in order.
-The first match from top to bottom will be used.
 - \$ffmpeg – This variable points to the `FFmpeg` executable.
-One may point to this variable to `mythffmpeg`, but subtitles will then not be supported.
+One may point to this variable to `mythffmpeg`, but subtitles handling is not supported.
-- \$yourserver – This variable should point to the ip address of your MythTV backend.
 - \$hwaccels – This array specifies the hw acceleration options for `FFmpeg`.
-Note: only `VAAPI` and `nohwaccel` has been tested.
+Note: only `h264` and `nohwaccel` has been tested.
 - \$settings – This array specifies the ladder the user may choose for his renditions.

+## Allow JavaScript

+Allow JavaScript in your browser.

 # HTTP streaming